syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 {% endtabs %}

-**Step 3**: : Now, utilize the customized in our application using the style.
-This step adds Buttons in WPF application.
+**Step 3**: : Now, utilize the customized styles in our application using the 'Style' property.
+This step adds custom styles of Buttons in WPF application.
 The code below creates a ‘StackPanel’ with two buttons:

 {% tabs %}